wallarm/product-documentation/docs/latest/api/request-examples.md

 --8<-- "../include/api-request-examples/get-all-configured-rules.md"

-## Get defined conditions for request blocking
+## Get only conditions of all rules

 --8<-- "../include/api-request-examples/get-conditions.md"

 ## Get rules attached to a specific condition

+To point to a specific condition, use its ID - you can get it when requesting conditions of all rules (see above).

 --8<-- "../include/api-request-examples/get-rules-by-condition-id.md"